-A walk-over survey of the plateau area and surrounding slopes was carried out in early January 2010.
-The over-steep headscarps of the north west slopes display refreshed spalling and some block failure at the crest of the slopes and, the surfaces of the headscarp clays are heavily desiccated and cracked.
-Immediately below the headscarp the fresh deposits of soil present have left the slopes exposed with no vegetation protection.
+Walk-over surveys of the plateau area and surrounding slopes were carried out in early January and similarly in March 2010.
+The over-steep headscarps of the north west slopes display refreshed spalling and some block failure at the crest of the slopes and, the surfaces of the head scarp clays are heavily desiccated and cracked.
+Immediately below the head scarp the fresh deposits of soil present have left the slopes exposed with no vegetation protection.
 There is evidence of tension crack development in the slopes with localised slumping of materials and soil creep from above and vegetation disturbance associated with this.

-On the north east over-steepened slopes, fresh spalling and minor slumping (Appendix H, Plate 13 and 14) has occurred immediately below the headscarp although not to the same extent as the north west slopes.
-In the mid-slope area large ponds of rain water have formed between the backscarp and the mid-slope deep seated, back-tilted block (Appendix H, Plate 17) and widened tension cracks accompanied by slope collapse were observed lower down the slopes (Appendix H, Plate 15 an 16).
-It is evident that recent periods of heavy rain have resulted in some degradation of the slopes of Scalby Ness.
+On the north east over-steepened slopes, fresh spalling and minor slumping (Appendix H, Plate 13 and 14) has occurred immediately below the head scarp although not to the same extent as the northwest slopes.
+In the mid-slope area large ponds of rain water have formed between the backscarp and the midslope deep seated, back-tilted block (Appendix H, Plate 17) and widened tension cracks accompanied by slope collapse were observed lower down the slopes (Appendix H, Plate 15 and 16).